 A sagacious buyer knows when they have something of real value… even if they find it at a garage sale.

-Next time someone tells you,“taking your ex back is like going to a yard sale and buying back your own crap” and an ex is an ex for a reason.”, ask him or her about his or her relationship or his or her ex.
+Next time someone tells you,“taking your ex back is like going to a yard sale and buying back your own crap” and “an ex is an ex for a reason”, ask them about their relationship or ex.
 I guarantee you in every single case, you will find that they are talking about their own experience and projecting it on every relationship and every ex.
 Talk about misery loves company.